MICS-Lab/pelc/README.md

         output_type.OutputType.DETAILS_AND_COUNT,
-        class_i=True,  # Compute class I eplets comparison? class_ii=True,  # Compute class II eplets comparison? verifiedonly=False,  # How should the epletic charge be computed?
+        class_i=True,  # Compute class I eplets comparison? class_ii=True,  # Compute class II eplets comparison? verified_only=False,  # How should the epletic charge be computed?
 Verified eplets only?
 Or all eplets? exclude=None,  # list of indices to exclude interlocus2=True  # whether or not to take into account interlocus eplets for HLA of class II )